atsign-foundation/at_protocol/specification/atsign_protocol_specification.md

 1. Local atServer (call it **A**) needs to talk to remote atServer **B**.
-A's `OutboundClientManager` returns an `OutboundClient` for the target atSign — pooled per-target so repeat traffic to the same B reuses one connection.
+A's `OutboundClientManager` returns an `OutboundClient` for the target atSign, pooled per-target so repeat traffic to the same B reuses one connection.
 2. **Resolve.** A queries its atDirectory for B's host:port.
 3. **Connect.** A opens a TLS connection to B. Most A→B connections